History repeated: Semenyo equals De Bruyne’s 2015 Man City record

 - After matching two records associated with Emmanuel Adebayor and one previously held by Sergio Agüero, Semenyo has now added another achievement once owned by Kevin De Bruyne

-- The Ghanaian forward currently boasts five goals and two assists in just seven appearances for Pep Guardiola’s side
+- The Ghanaian forward currently boasts five goals and two assists in just eight appearances for Pep Guardiola’s side

 Antoine Semenyo’s blistering start at Manchester City rolled on with another headline moment in the 3-0 victory over Fulham on February 11.